ANeerincx/website/_pages/research_output.md

 published: true
 ---

+For a complete list of my publications, see my scholar profile: https://scholar.google.com/citations?hl=nl&user=efdfDGQAAAAJ

 ### SELECTION OF PUBLICATIONS

 - Neerincx, A., Leven, J., Wolfert, P., & de Graaf, M. M. (2023, March).
 The Effect of Simple Emotional Gesturing in a Socially Assistive Robot on Child's Engagement at a Group Vaccination Day.
 In Proceedings of the 2023 ACM/IEEE International Conference on Human-Robot Interaction (pp. 162-171).